-It has long been understood that employees do their best work when they are well rested and healthy.
+It has long been understood that employees do their best work when they are well-rested and healthy.
 Therefore, having the option to take a few days off for vacation is an excellent benefit to extend to all employees.
-While it’s not actually a mandatory benefit, (unlike sick time) vacation time is the standard for most companies.
-However, a Center for Economic Policy and Research study revealed that American employees who are eligible only receive an average of 13 days of vacation time, and 8 paid holidays per year, as compared to 20 vacation days and 13 paid holidays a year that European workers get.
+While it’s not a mandatory benefit, vacation time is the standard for most companies.

-What if employers stopped putting a cap on employee vacation time?
-Interestingly enough, there are dozens of companies already doing this in an effort to make the workplace better.
+What if, in order to combat this issue, employers stopped putting a cap on employee vacation time?
+Interestingly enough, there are dozens of companies already doing this to make the workplace better.

 Why Offer Unlimited Vacation to Employees?

-In an effort to attract high-performance candidates to work for them, more companies are starting to offer unlimited vacation as a way to bring more work-life balance into the mix.
+To attract high-performance candidates to work for them, more companies are starting to offer unlimited vacation as a way to encourage more work-life balance.
 They also understand that it’s appealing to candidates who work and play hard.
-These companies are across all industries from accounting to warehouses, and they do this to ensure that their employees have enough time to relax and recuperate from work stress and deal with life’s other responsibilities.
-In return, employees give their all when they are at work and this produces a much happier and engaged workforce, capable of outstanding innovation and teamwork.
+These companies span industries from accounting to warehouses, and they do this in the hopes that their employees have enough time to relax and recuperate from work stress and deal with life’s other responsibilities.
+The idea is that, in return, employees give their all when they are at work, and this produces a much happier and engaged workforce, capable of outstanding innovation and teamwork.

-As an employer, you may be wondering how unlimited vacation policies actually work?
-There may be some concerns about offering this kind of benefit, including:
+As an employer, you may be wondering how unlimited vacation policies actually work.
+You may have some concerns about offering this kind of benefit, including:

 - How can I know employees won’t abuse the unlimited time off?

 - What method will my organization use to track the vacation days used?

 - Is the unlimited vacation policy effective on the first day of work, or offered after a year of service?

 - Can unlimited vacation time ever be denied to an employee, for example, because of poor performance at work?